First-Time Landlord Checklist: 9 Things To Follow For Success

 We've assembled a first-time landlord checklist that will help you generate passive income and create wealth for retirement through rentals.

 Renting out a house for the first time?
 It’s okay to be nervous.
 After all, moving is as stressful for landlords as it is for tenants.
 As a new landlord, you need to learn all the legalities involved in leasing out a property.
-There are many things you need to keep track of, so it’s smart to follow a first-time landlord checklist.
+But with the right preparation and tools, it can also be a smart path to passive income and long-term wealth.

 First-Time Landlord Checklist: Nine-Step Guide